jonfryd/PhotonTracer/README.md

 Windows users are able to run the .exe directly, of course.

-Ater finishing all the number crunching, the renderer outputs a JPEG image called ```photontraced.jpg```.
+After the program finishes all its number crunching, a JPEG image called ```photontraced.jpg``` is produced.
+Cheers!

 # Author